freeCodeCamp/freeCodeCamp/guide/english/computer-science/data-structures/stacks/index.md

 4. Size - Return the number of items in the stack
 (All the operations can be done in O(1) time)

 Implementation of a stack is possible using either arrays or linked lists.
 The following is a simple array implementation of the stack data structure with its most common operations.
+Additionally as seen in the getter methods size(), isEmpty(), and top() the implementation should contain functionality to return values depending on what the method requires.

 ```C++
 //Stack implementation using array in C++